andrew-yh/andrew-yh/README.md

 - 👋 Hi, I’m @andrew-yh
 - 👀 I’m interested in technology, SRE, analytics, machine learning and investing
-- 🌱 I’m currently learning SRE, reliable analytics and crypto
+- 🌱 I’m currently learning SRE, reliable analytics and GenAI
-- 💞️ I’m looking to collaborate on DataOps, Reliable Analytics
+- 💞️ I’m looking to collaborate on DataOps, Reliable Analytics and GenAI projects
 - 📫 How to reach me here in GitHub

 <!---